 Consult a financial advisor before you make any real estate investment moves.
 Advisors can help determine if an investment opportunity is a good fit.

 Tips On How To Make A Good Real Estate Investment

-Beginning investors should start with smaller projects that are more likely to provide a decent return on your investments.
+If you’re new to investing, consider starting with smaller projects that are more likely to provide a decent return on your investments.
 A smaller property – such as a single-family home or two-flat – is a manageable starting point for potential landlords or those who want to manage property.
-With a limited investment on your hands, you can focus on building cash flow and minimizing risk.
+With a limited investment of dollars, you can focus on building cash flow and minimizing risk.

-Then, use your early opportunities to build credit and create the funds for larger ones.
-Once you are in a secure place for your investments, try to scale up over time.
-It may require looking at multiple properties or those in high-demand locations.
+Then, you could use your early opportunities to build credit and create the funds for larger investments.
+You can then try to scale up over time.
+This might require looking at multiple properties or those in high-demand locations.

-Part of research is knowing the local housing codes and regulations in the neighborhoods you’re investing in.
+An important part of doing your research is learning the local housing codes and regulations in the neighborhoods you’re investing in.

-For example, if you don’t have a permit to build certain structures, like a garage, you or your contractor could be subject to fines of up $1,000 each day in Pennsylvania.
+For example, if you don’t have a permit to build certain structures, like a garage, you or your contractor could be subject to fines of up $1,000 each day depending on your state.
 You may also run into a similar issue with fencing that exceeds a certain height.

 Is Investing In Real Estate Worth It?

-Whether real estate investments are “worth it” depends on you.
-Your risk tolerance, overall financial plan, and needs determine if this is a viable option.
+Whether real estate investments are “worth it” or not depends on the investor.
+Your risk tolerance, overall financial plan and needs will determine whether real estate investing is a viable option.

 Real estate has been a steady investment over time, one that often comes with less volatility than investing in the stock market and provides higher returns than safer investments like bonds or CDs.